For a brief update on alcohol’s link to breast cancer, click here.

-The anti-cancer bottom line: Don’t drink, but if you must every so often, indulge in some healthy folate beforehand.
+The anti-cancer bottom line: Don’t drink, but if you must every so often, indulge first and foremost in some healthy folate.
 Fiber, protein and fat will also slow your absorption of sugar.
 Kale chips and humus, anyone?

 *The discussion of alcohol and cancer is on pages 157-171 of the original 2007 report, available at http://www.dietandcancerreport.org.
 That report’s recent update on breast cancer suggests that there may be an exception for breast cancer that is both estrogen and progesterone negative.